San Antonio Illegal Search and Seizure Criminal Defense.

 - Determine if the driver has outstanding warrants.

 But the traffic violation alone does not give police permission to extend the traffic stop to investigate other crimes.
-For example, that means police cannot delay the traffic stop to search the car for drugs with a K-9 unit.
+For example, that means police cannot delay the traffic stop to search the car for drugs such as meth with a K-9 unit.
 If they do, then this is outside the scope of the investigation.
 Accordingly, any evidence found will be excluded because it was obtained from an illegal search and seizure.

-San Antonio Criminal Defense
+San Antonio Criminal Defense Attorney.

 This is just one example of how a stop-and-frisk can become an illegal search and seizure.
 Other examples include police stops that lead to gun, drug, or money laundering charges.
 And in each of these cases, the suspect should ask two questions.
 First, why was he stopped?
 Second, was the police investigation connected to the purpose of the stop?
 In short, the answers to these questions will determine if you are the victim of an illegal search and seizure.
 If so, then you should file a motion to suppress the evidence in your case.